Everybody loves to read a success story.

 Even during the biggest crisis, you must try and find positive things to take from them.

-If I hadn’t searched for alternatives, maybe I would have gave up my dream of making a living off the Internet.
+If I hadn’t searched for alternatives, maybe I would have given up my dream of making a living off the Internet.

 I felt more confident reading from successful entrepreneurs’ blogs and decided to keep pushing.